mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/_index.md

 When building a custom version of the Mattermost mobile app, you will also need to host your own [Mattermost Push Notification Service](https://github.com/mattermost/mattermost-push-proxy) and make a few modifications to your Mattermost mobile app to be able to get push notifications.

-Follow [this steps](/contribute/mobile/push-notifications/) to receive push notifications in your custom app.
+Follow [these steps](/contribute/mobile/push-notifications/) to receive push notifications in your custom app.